jacekdogiel/RegistrationApp/RegistrationApp/README.md

 - Uses the `ObservableObject` protocol to publish changes to the current view.
 - Allows navigation between the registration and confirmation views.

+### ConfirmationViewModel

+- Contains properties for name, email, date of birth.
+- Provides computed property for formatting date.

 ### RegistrationViewModel

 - Manages user input and validation for the registration process.
 - Contains properties for name, email, date of birth, and validation flags.
-- Provides computed properties for formatting date and defining date ranges.
+- Provides computed properties defining date ranges.
 - Implements validation logic for name and email.
 - Provides a method to check the validity of the registration form.